o-k-coding/gardnr/README.md

 - [] If you don't specify a post-name for create garden-post and the template file does not follow the format x.ext.tmpl then it will not work.
 - [] Translate tests are failing
+- [] Headings are being removed from md files from obsidian at least

 ## Features